Dstar4/Graphs/objectives/randomness/README.md

 Write down 10 random numbers between 1-10.
 ```

 What were you thinking while choosing numbers?
 Did you have thoughts like, "I already picked 7 twice so I shouldn't pick 7 again," or, "I need a 5 since there hasn't been one yet."
-Everytime you use rationale like this, you add personal bias, making your choices more predictable and less random.
+Every time you use rationale like this, you add personal bias, making your choices more predictable and less random.

 Computers are pretty good at this sort of randomness.
 Here's a Python list comprehension that runs this exercise 10 times in a row: